carrot-ar/parrot/README.md

 )
 ```

+### 📚 Example

+To run the example project, clone the repo, and run `pod install` from the Example directory first.
+If you'd like to advertise and monitor, you'll two devices.

 ### 🛠 Installation

 Parrot is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: